Using KPI’s to Ensure Success

 Not monitoring KPIs (Key Performance Indicators) could cost you.
-They help you evaluate overall performance of your asset-driven operation and help you stay pro-active in keeping it running smoothly.
+They help you evaluate the overall performance of your asset-driven operation and help you stay pro-active in keeping it running smoothly.
 With the right software, being able to create and monitor useful KPIs is easily achievable.

 By implementing a process that shows you the data-driven KPIs, you’re going to be able to manage more efficiently as well as make sure that things are going as planned.
-If something if off you’ll know it, and you’ll be able to correct issues before they become larger ones.
+If something is off you’ll know it, and you’ll be able to correct issues before they become larger ones.

 Tracking some of the following data found in fleet management software will allow you to monitor a variety of KPIs:

 - Equipment in/out of service count or any custom status of equipment

 - Equipment registrations/warranties/PM’s coming and overdue

 - Parts inventory value total and by warehouse

 - Back-ordered/other status of purchase orders